top of page

 4. Additional grants from local councils

 We’ve listed the main benefits for carers that are worth looking into.
-However, many local carers centres and councils are able to offer grants for carers.
+But many local carers services and councils offer grants for carers.
 These might include ‘healthy living’ or ‘respite' grants.
-As well as a ‘Carer’s Assessment’ to help us identify and fill in the gaps in our caring needs.
-Which can include financial support.

 5. The Household Support Fund